rubyaustralia/rubyconfau-2014-cfp/keith-and-marios-guide-to-continuous-deployment/README.md

-# Keith and Mario's Guide to Continuous Deployment
+# Keith and Mario's Guide to Continuous Deployment with Rails

 Recently it has become common practise for development teams to deploy their code several times a day, as well as encouraging new developers to deploy on